 Juicing is great for individuals looking to infuse themselves with nutrients without having to work their digestive system.
 People who have conditions like diabetes or high blood would benefit.
 So as individuals who just came from surgery or radiation treatment who require a soft diet.

 Blending will benefit folks who’d like a quick way to eat their fruits and veggies without having to remove the pulp.
-If you work out a lot then smoothies can be a great option for a pre-workout meal.
-It’s pretty easy to integrate protein powder to a mixture and greens and berries to create a nutrient rich shake.
+If you work out a lot, then smoothies can be an excellent option for a pre-workout meal.
+It’s pretty easy to integrate protein powder to a mixture and greens and berries to create a nutrient-rich shake.